Table of Contents

 Now, to compare the SBD belt to two of its biggest competitors: Pioneer and Inzer.
 Unfortunately, we did not have either of these belts on hand to do direct comparisons, so we will have to base it off specs and design.

-All three companies use very high-quality leathers for their belts and for the sake of comparison, we will use Pioneer and Inzer’s 13 millimeter thick, 10 centimeter wide belts.
+All three companies use very high-quality leathers for their belts and for the sake of comparison, we will use Pioneer and Inzer’s 13 millimeters thick, 10 centimeter wide belts.
 The stability and durability of the leather in all three belts will be very similar.

 The Pioneer belts feature a prong buckle system.
 Their Pioneer Cut belt has an alternating high-low hole system to allow for adjustability in half-inch increments as opposed to the typical one-inch increments.
 This means the Pioneer Cut belt will have very easy and accurate adjustments between sizes.
 The SBD belt uses the typical one-inch increment, making it equally easy to adjust, but slightly less accurate.